JoseRoca/WinFBX/docs/Numeric datatypes/Complex Numbers Procedures.md

 # <a name="CArcCosH"></a>CArcCosH / CACosH

-Returns the complex hyperbolic arccosine of this complex number.
+Returns the complex hyperbolic arccosine of a complex number.
 The branch cut is on the real axis, less than 1.

 ```
 FUNCTION CArcCosH (BYREF value AS _complex) AS _complex